 Under the Kafka Setup page, there should be a section called PrivateLink Configuration Settings.
 In this section, there are 2 fields: Advertised HostName is required to be filled and IAM Principal ARNs is optional

 Advertised HostName is required for PrivateLink as it is used by clients to connect to the cluster.
 For instance, if Advertised HostName is kafka.test.com, when connecting to this cluster, use kafka.test.com:9091.
 IAM Principal ARNs is optional for PrivateLink and can be adjusted later by following the managing Principal ARNs.
 IAM Principal ARNs are used to allow connection from your endpoint to the created cluster’s endpoint service.
 For instance, if arn:aws:iam::123456789012:user/companyNameTest is a real AWS Principal ARN, and is added to this field, you will be able to create an endpoint with the provided endpoint service name.
 Fill those fields and click Next.
+Note: Due to the technical limitation of how Kafka REST Proxy operates, its use is not supported with PrivateLink.

 Under the Data Centre page, confirm the selected Data Centre is correct.
 Click Next.